dresiu/compressor_requirejs/README.rst

 Introduction
 ============

-This module ables django compressor to compile requirejs files info one or a few bigger files using r.js.
+This module ables django compressor to compile requirejs files into one or a few bigger files using r.js.

 Features: